Mikezpo/Local-Farm/README.md

 - CSS
 - JavaScript

+## Features to be added
+The plan is to use React library, providing a responsive and interactive user interface, and to build the Back End structure turning this into a Full Stack project.

 ## Contact Me
 If you'd like to learn more about my skills and experience, please don't hesitate to reach out.
 I'd love to hear from you!